cloudfoundry-incubator/cf-plugin-backup/README.md

 To restore all of the Cloud Application Platform data, including applications, navigate to the directory which contains your `cf-backup.json` and `app-bits/` and run this command:
 `cf backup-restore`

-NOTE: The backup-restore plugin will not restore any data into existing organizations.
-This means that if you want to restore data and applications into an organization called `my_org`, you should ensure there is no existing organization with that name.

 There are 2 optional parameters that can be used when restoring:

 * `[--include-security-groups]`